WillUHD/walker/README.md

 Managing dependencies can be a pain, sometimes libraries such as `opencv` can have hundreds of nested dependencies, each with their own non-system dependencies.
 Walker automates this by finding all the dependencies and using BFS to iterate through the dependency chart.

-Because Walker needs to wait for `otool` to give an output and avoid the rare collision between two dependencies pointing to each other, it's not multithreaded.

 ## How normal dependency patching works
 Regularly, you'd use `otool` to find out which dependencies are where.
 But it doesn't really give you a complete list of all the absolute locations of the dependencies:
 - `@rpath`: Each `.dylib` file has a "lookup locations" list, given by `otool -l`. macOS's loader, `dyld`, will search for dependencies in each of these locations until something matches.